-I could eat this Paleo Pumpkin Bread every day for the rest of the year!
+I could eat this Paleo Almond Flour Pumpkin Bread every day for the rest of the year!
 Made with almond flour, lightly sweetened with maple syrup, perfectly spiced and so delicious!
 No one will know it’s gluten free.

 That bag of almond flour you bought for that one recipe will now be used up to bake several batches of this paleo pumpkin bread.
 It’s that good.

 Of course, balance and moderation… No one should be eating an entire loaf of this pumpkin bread just because it’s “healthier”.
 But I will say my self control was truly tested with this recipe!

 This paleo pumpkin bread is based on my Almond Flour Banana Bread that is easily one of my paleo-friendly go-to’s.
 I LOVE almond flour based quick bread recipes.
 The texture is just something I can never get enough of.
 And once you make this bread, I think you’ll understand what I mean.

 - canned pumpkin puree – make sure it’s not “pumpkin pie filling”

 - maple syrup – the preferred liquid sweetener for this recipe.
 If you want this bread a little sweeter, I’d recommend adding 3 tablespoons of coconut sugar.